 Regarding the merger between American and US Airways, I, too, am skeptical of the “benefits” the airline promised.
+(Here is our guide to booking an airline ticket.)
 Interestingly, while this merger may reduce competition and drive ticket prices higher, it is one of the smoothest corporate combinations I’ve seen in recent history.
 Something tells me that your problem would have happened regardless of the deal.

 My advocacy team and I contacted US Airways Vacations on your behalf, and it promptly sent you the refund.